-- The Frequency Dependent (Mode) model - The Frequency Dependent (Phase) model
+- The Frequency Dependent (Mode) model - The Frequency Dependent (Phase) model used.

-For all new studies involving transmission lines or cables, it is recommended that the Frequency Dependent (Phase) model be used.
 This model is the newest of the two (c.
 1998) and was added to PSCAD specifically to replace the Frequency Dependent (Mode) model, which has been carried over from PSCAD V2 to allow for compatibility with older projects.
 The Frequency Dependent (Phase) model can represent any type of transmission system (i.e. aerial and underground, symmetrical and non-symmetrical) and is more accurate and more stable than its predecessor.
 The Frequency Dependent (Phase) model should normally be the model of choice for most studies.